Jones Falls: Course

 Not long after leaving the lake, the Jones Falls enters Baltimore directly underneath an intersection of Interstate 83 and the Baltimore Light Rail's mainline, with both routes beginning to parallel I-83.
 For the remainder of the Jones Falls' course, I-83 enters the Jones Falls valley, where it constantly crosses over, parallels, and covers the river.
 Another 1/2 mi after entering the city, Western Run joins near Mount Washington (39.36717° -76.64835°).
 The Jones Falls, I-83, and the Light Rail continue south for 4.4 mi before the last major stream, Stony Run, empties into the stream near Druid Hill Park (39.31683° -76.62672°).
 Along the way, MD 25 enters the valley, running parallel to the river opposite of the highway and rail lines.
 MD 25 is also paralleled by the Jones Falls Trail.
 About a 1/4 mi before it intersects Stony Run, the Jones Falls goes over a 10 ft waterfall named "Round Falls".

 About 0.6 mi after Stony Run, and after passing by the Baltimore Streetcar Museum, the CSXT-operated Baltimore Belt Line bridges the river, bound for the Howard Street Tunnel.
 The Jones Falls then immediately passes underneath North Avenue.
 Just south of North Avenue, the Amtrak Northeast Corridor enters the valley upon exiting the Baltimore and Potomac Tunnel and bridging the Jones Falls, with Howard Street Bridge directly above this intersection.
 MD 25 ends shortly after (splitting into the one-way couplet of eastbound Lanvale Street and westbound Lafayette Avenue), with the Jones Falls Trail joining city streets, and the Light Rail also leaves the valley to join Howard Street.
 After the rapid succession of bridges, the Jones Falls almost immediately enters a tunnel, the Jones Falls Conduit, which curves to flow directly underneath I-83 (39.30896° -76.61964°).
 After passing by Baltimore's Pennsylvania Station, situated directly in the valley, the Northeast Corridor exits the valley, and the Jones Falls Conduit and I-83 curve sharply to the south.
 The river and highway continue to Fayette Street.
-Here, I-83 ends; two block south of this point, the Jones Falls exits the conduit and flows several more blocks before it empties into the east side of the Inner Harbor (39.28657° -76.60457°) near Mr. Trash Wheel.
+Here, I-83 ends; two blocks south of this point, the Jones Falls exits the conduit and flows several more blocks before it empties into the east side of the Inner Harbor (39.28657° -76.60457°) near Mr. Trash Wheel.